cunnie/writings/i_am_become_forever.md

 It posed a conundrum — the trail ended here.
 She didn't know which of the many strands leading out of the building was "her" strand.

-On impulse, she reached out and «grabbed» her strand.
+On impulse, she reached out and 'grabbed' her strand.
 She could hear its rhythm, a staccato, a machine-gun rat-tat-tat.
 And then she reached out and felt all the strands, all at once, with many, many hands.
 She closed her eyes to focus on what her hands felt.
 She found it: the same rhythm.
 She followed that strand,